IVRCL Ltd Management Discussions.

-The companys customers are now concerned about the efficient and effective use of the assets constructed under their EPC orders.
-As a policy therefore, government customers are now combining capex (EPC) orders with O&M (Operations & Maintenance).
+The industry customers are now trying to find newer ways for efficient and effective use of their assets constructed under EPC orders.
+As a policy, government customers are now combining capex (EPC) orders with O&M (Operations & Maintenance).
 The O&M could typically be for five years.
 This is being felt in all the companys business sectors of Water, Irrigation, Power, Transportation and Mining.

 Retrofit & Revamp

 Plant Performance Audits